Pruning Pepper Plants – How Prune Pepper Plants Right

 With time running out for the pepper plants to produce, pruning can help get you a few more ripe peppers before winter!

 If you plan to keep your pepper plants alive over the winter (overwintering), you will need to prune away most of the plant for the winter.
-This is the most dramatic pruning that will ever be done, leaving just a few leaves on the plant to keep it alive through the cold months.
+This is the most dramatic pruning that we ever do, removing all foliage and many of the longer branches.

 During overwintering, pepper plants will go from having dozens of stems and hundreds of leaves to having just a few branches.